rpm-software-management/dnf/doc/command_ref.rst

     Disable specific repositories by an id or a glob.
 This option is mutually exclusive with ``--repo``.

 ``--downloaddir=<path>``
     Redirect downloaded packages to provided directory.
-The option has to by used together with \-\
+The option has to be used together with the \-\
-    :ref:`-downloadonly <downloadonly-label>` command line option or with ``download`` command (dnf-plugins-core) or with ``system-upgrade`` command (dnf-plugins-extras).
+    :ref:`-downloadonly <downloadonly-label>` command line option, with the ``download`` command (dnf-plugins-core) or with the ``system-upgrade`` command (dnf-plugins-extras).

 .. _downloadonly-label:

 ``--downloadonly``
-    Download resolved package set without performing any rpm transaction (install/upgrade/erase).
+    Download the resolved package set without performing any rpm transaction (install/upgrade/erase).

 ``-e <error level>, --errorlevel=<error level>``
     Error output level.
 This is an integer value between 0 (no error output) and 10 (shows all error messages), default is 3.
 Deprecated, use ``-v`` instead.

 ``--enable, --set-enabled``
     Enable specified repositories (automatically saves).
-The option has to be used together with ``config-manager`` command (dnf-plugins-core).
+The option has to be used together with the ``config-manager`` command (dnf-plugins-core).

 ``--enableplugin=<plugin names>``